Sradelat/MetaCriticScraper/README.md

 The point of having a text file with all my SQL queries is really just to "show my work."
 However, it has proven useful to have these queries documented for myself to return to at a later time.
 The ultimate goal with this project is to present the data that I have manipulated in PowerBI or another similar program.

+### Why Genre_Splitter.py?

+My scraper compiled all of the data and kept it all categorized.
+However, I needed to be able to access the multiple genres in any given row individually.
+In order to do that, I had to write this script to write a new CSV with the counts of all of the genres.

+### Where can I find the Tableau Dashboard you created?

+On my Tableu profile!
+Prefixed with Metacritic.
+Click here: https://public.tableau.com/app/profile/shawn.radelat